-3.3 Setting Up Videos for a Media Player
+2.3 Setting Up Videos for a Media Player

-Your Control4 Dealer or Installer can help you get set up to play videos on your Media Player.
+Your Control4 Dealer or installer can help you get set up to play videos on your Media Player.

-For information about scanning files for the Media Player, see the Media Player Installation and Setup Guide or the Media Player User Guide.
+For information about scanning files for the Media Player, have your dealer give you a copy of the Media Player User Guide.

-3.4 Auto-Scan Media in Composer HE
+2.4 Setting Up Media Auto-Scan